 He surged to an 18-8 victory over Shayne Burgess in the final on that occasions, before going on to lift the silverware again in 2005, 2009, 2010 and finally in 2013.

-Taylor is just one of four players to boast multiple UK Open titles, along with Michael van Gerwen (3), James Wade (3) and two-time champion Raymond van Barneveld.
+Taylor is just one of four players to boast multiple UK Open titles, along with Michael van Gerwen (3), James Wade (3), two-time champion Raymond van Barneveld and Luke Littler, who went back to back in 2025 and 2026.

 Phil Taylor romped to glory at the UK Open on five occasions, but he actually reached the final six times - with his solitary loss coming at the hands of Robert Thornton in 2012.